qminer/qtopology/docs/topology-definition.md

     - `working_dir`: working directory where main file is located
     - `telemetry_timeout`: Optional time (in milliseconds) that will elapse between two subsequent telemetry messages.
 Default is 1 minute.
     - `disabled`: optional flag that this bolt is disabled.
 This means that it wont be instantiated.
     - `cmd`: name of the file that where bolt is defined.
-If bolt runs in-process, this file is loaded using `require()`.
+If bolt runs in-process, this file is loaded using `require()` and if `type` is `custom` cmd is a function that build the bolt.
     - `subtype`: Optional.
 String parameter that is passed to factory method for creation of spout.
 This enables the developers to provide multiple bolts inside single source file.
     - `inputs`: array of input nodes (spouts and bolts) for this bolt
         - `name`: logical name of the input node